camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

-* Support for Application Server Wildfly 10.0
+* Support for Application Server WildFly 10.0
 * End of Support for Application Server WildFly 8.1
 * End of Support for Application Server GlassFish 3.1
 * End of Support for Database MySQL 5.1 / 5.5